- Alliance for Fertility Preservation

-- American Cancer Society: Sex and the Woman with Cancer
+- American Cancer Society: Sex and the Adult Female with Cancer

 The American Cancer Society has some helpful information on cancer, sex and sexuality and how to cope with changes due to treatment.